annabrewer/hifi/BUILD_ANDROID.md

 From the _SDK Platforms_ tab, select API levels 26 and 28.

-In the _SDK Tools_ tab, select the following
+From the _SDK Tools_ tab, select the following

 * Android SDK Build-Tools
 * GPU Debugging Tools